jobekolpl/AFFBWheelHoverboardHack/README.md

 TX - pin 10
 Can be changed in bldc.cpp file.

-Firmware config file for hoverboard controller is provided.
+Platformio.ini and config.h file for hoverboard controller is provided.